d4n3sh/thedaneshproject/content/posts/2006-12-19-tattooed-nerds.md

 date: 2006-12-19T15:31:23+00:00
 tags: [tattoos]
 ---
 Tattooed Nerds?
 Yes yes, not just the cool dudes have tattoos anymore.
 Nerdy tattoos actually do look good.
-I&#8217;ve been thinkin of getting my 4th tattoo of maybe a tribal tux&#8230;maybe 🙂
+I've been thinkin of getting my 4th tattoo of maybe a tribal tux&#8230;maybe 🙂

 Pacman!!!
 Zelda!!!